 (b) may be notified in writing by the Chairperson to any other medical practitioner, nurse or midwife who attended the child concerned or his or her mother or both before the occurrence of the stillbirth or death if the Committee considers that that medical practitioner, nurse or midwife should be informed of that determination and those comments.

-[Section 340AK inserted by No. 19 of 2016 s.
+[Section 340AK inserted: No. 19 of 2016 s.
 64.]

 340ALA.
 Further provisions relating to proceedings of Committee